w3c/wai-tutorials/source/page-structure/content.html.erb.md

   - H48
   - H49
 ---

+{::nomarkdown}
+<%= editors_note_start %>
+{:/nomarkdown}

+Add Articles + Sections from Regions on top.

+{::nomarkdown}
+<%= editors_note_end %>
+{:/nomarkdown}

-In addition to headings, individual website content needs to be marked up semantically to provide a reusable structure.
-This helps to keep the website extensible, the content reusable and also conveys more meaning to assistive technologies.
+Mark-up website content semantically, so that the website is extensible, the content reusable and also conveys more meaning to assistive technologies.

 ## Paragraphs

-Add rhythm and lightness to content using paragraph element (`<p>`).
+Use the paragraph element (`<p>`) to mark-up paragraphs of text, such as this one.
 Consistent styling of paragraphs improves text readability.
-Paragraph styling can be altered by applying user stylesheets that adapt for specific needs.
+It also gives users more control when customizing their view.

 ## Lists

+Use different types of lists to group information according to its nature to provide orientation for users.

-HTML provides ways to group information onto lists of different types.
-Ordered lists are used for sequential information and are automatically enumerated by the browser.
-Unordered lists are used when the order of the items is not relevant.
+* Unordered lists are used when the order of the items is not relevant.
 List items in unordered lists are marked with a bullet.
+* Ordered lists are used for sequential information and are automatically enumerated by the browser.

-Description lists groups of related terms and descriptions and connects those programmatically.
+* Description lists groups of related terms and descriptions and connects those programmatically.

-All types of lists provide orientation for the user.
-List items can contain a variety of HTML elements, including paragraphs, headings, form elements, and other lists.
+Individual list items can contain a variety of HTML elements, including paragraphs, headings, form elements, and other (nested) lists.

 ### Unordered list
-{:.ex}

 The unordered list consists of one `<ul>` element and multiple list item (`<li>`) elements: